darwinia-network/crab-docs/docs/builders/tools/explorers.md

 ### PolkadotJS (Dev Node - TestNet)

 Polkadot JS Apps uses the WebSocket endpoint to interact with the Network.
-To connect it to a Pangolin development node, you can follow the steps in [this tutorial](/builders/get-started/darwinia-dev/#connecting-to-darwinia-apps).
+To connect it to a Darwinia development node, you can follow the steps in [this tutorial](/builders/get-started/darwinia-dev/#connecting-to-darwinia-apps).
 The default port for this is `9944`.

 ![Polkadot JS Local Node](/images/explorers/explorers-images-3.png)